virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 This is the list of placeholders that you can use for input parameters.

 - `${settings.jelastic_email}` - user email that is always predefined
-- `${settings.key}` - (where *key* is a name of the application setting) The placeholder is defined in case user input parameters are specified within a manifest.
+- `${settings.key}` - where *key* is a name of the application setting.
+The placeholder is defined, if user input parameters are specified within a manifest.
 So, after preparing custom user form, the placeholder is defined by the field’s name.

 For example:
 ``` json